Bayesian inferences on covariant density functionals from multimessenger astrophysical data: Influences of parametrizations of density dependent couplings: Introduction

-The CDF models are generally categorized into two classes: (a) those with constant meson–nucleon couplings that incorporate nonlinear meson self-interactions and/or cross-interaction terms into the effective Lagrangian, and (b) those that retain only linear couplings but introduce explicit density dependences in the couplings to account for medium modifications of the meson–nucleon vertices; for review see Refs.~\cite{Oertel:2017,Piekarewicz:2020,Sedrakian:2023}.
-While both types of CDF models show convergent behavior at low densities, where physics is constrained by well-understood properties of nuclear matter under laboratory conditions, their predictions regarding the behavior of matter under extreme conditions -- such as at densities far beyond saturation -- rely heavily on the underlying assumptions for the nonlinear terms in the Lagrangian or the functional dependence of the meson–nucleon couplings.
+The most widely used CDF models, which rely on meson-exchange interaction between the nucleons, are generally categorized into two classes: (a) those with constant meson–nucleon couplings that incorporate nonlinear meson self-interactions and/or cross-interaction terms into the effective Lagrangian, and (b) those that retain only linear couplings but introduce explicit density dependences in the couplings to account for medium modifications of the meson–nucleon vertices; for review see Refs.~\cite{Oertel:2017,Piekarewicz:2020,Sedrakian:2023}.
+While both types of CDF models show convergent behavior at low densities, where physics is constrained by well-understood properties of nuclear matter under laboratory conditions, their predictions regarding the behavior of matter under extreme conditions — such as at densities far beyond saturation — rely heavily on the underlying assumptions for the nonlinear terms in the Lagrangian or the functional dependence of the meson–nucleon couplings.These models can be contrasted with the point-coupling models mentioned above~\cite{Nikolaus:1992,Burvenich:2002,Zhaopw:2010}, for which Bayesian analyses have likewise been carried out~\cite{Xiacj:2024}, adopting a flexible parametrization of density-dependent couplings, which led to quantitative constraints on the isoscalar and isovector coupling constants in such models.
+Our Bayesian approach allows us an alternative view and complementary check of high-density matter properties.

-In the present work, we perform a comprehensive Bayesian analysis that systematically compares CDF models of the second type (density-dependent CDFs) featuring different choices of the density -- either scalar or vector -- entering the prescribed functional dependence, while employing identical multiphysics constraints and a consistent computational framework.
+In the present work, we perform a comprehensive Bayesian analysis that systematically compares meson-exchange based CDF models of the second type (density-dependent CDFs) featuring different choices of the density — either scalar or vector — entering the prescribed functional dependence, while employing identical multiphysics constraints and a consistent computational framework.
 It has long been recognized that CDF models operate with two types of densities: the vector density and the scalar density~\cite{Fuchs:1995}.
 In most models, the meson–nucleon couplings depend on the vector density with specific functional forms characterizing this dependence~\cite{Typel:1999,Hofmann:2001,Liqf:2004,Lalazissis:2005, Gogelein:2008,Typel:2018,Malik:2022a,Malik:2022b,Lijj:2023b,Nanmz:2025}.
 Only recently has a dependence on the scalar density, or a mixture of the two densities, been explored in the description of finite nuclei~\cite{Typel:2018} and CS matter~\cite{Lijj:2023b,Shrivastava:2025} using specific sets of parametrizations.

 Regarding the functional form of the density dependence, in the widely adopted density-dependent (DD) CDF models, particularly the DD-ME version~\cite{Typel:1999,Lalazissis:2005}, the isoscalar meson–nuc\-le\-on couplings are described by two rational functions with constraints imposed among their parameters, while an exponential function is used for the isovector meson.
 This formulation results in a model with seven free parameters, enabling adjustment of nuclear matter saturation properties up to the skewness coefficient $Q_{\rm sat}$ for symmetric nuclear matter and up to the slope coefficient $L_{\rm sym}$ for the symmetry energy of isospin asymmetrical nuclear matter~\cite{Lijj:2019a,Lijj:2019b,Lijj:2024c}.
 In the present work, we consider extensions and generalizations of the density-dependent functional forms of the meson–nucleon couplings to allow greater flexibility, with the goal of probing the influence of higher-order nuclear characteristic coefficients at saturation, defined through the familiar Taylor expansion of the energy density of nuclear matter around the saturation density and isospin symmetrical limits.